The Journey So Far

 Whilst a few care homes and day centres existed for those in their 70s there was nothing suitable for those in their 50s and 60s, who were capable of maintaining an active and fulfilling lifestyle with the proper support.
 We discovered frustration amongst younger families living with dementia regarding the absence of specialist facilities in the area.
 Similarly, many older people with dementia felt unsatisfied with the conventional day and residential services that were on offer.
 In 2006, we established a forum for dialogue between some of these families and senior representatives of adult social care at Essex County Council.
 ECC listened and took action where they could, but clearly a new alternative was needed and so the vision for an independent community resource was born.

-Essex Dementia Care’s one-to-one approach was, and remains, the central aspect of the services we provide, enabling us to ensure a response uniquely tailored to the needs of each individual family.
-But as we helped more and more families, we became increasingly aware of the benefits of mutual support in a social setting, and so in 2010 we set up our first activity centre for people with dementia and their carers in Braintree.
-Seven years later, with some changes on the way, we run 4 activity centres days in Braintree, 1 day in Chelmsford and 1 day in Broomfield, between them providing a programme of activities to meet different levels of skill and mobility.
+Essex Dementia Care’s One2One approach was, and remains, the central aspect of the services we provide, enabling us to ensure a response uniquely tailored to the needs of each individual family.
+However, as we helped more and more families, we became increasingly aware of the benefits of mutual support in a social setting, and so in 2010 we set up our first activity centre for people with dementia and their carers in Braintree.
+Twelve years later, we run 3 activity centre days in Bradwell, Braintree, 2 days in Sandon, Chelmsford and 1 day in Broomfield, Chelmsford.
+The different groups provide a programme of activities to meet different levels of skill and mobility.

 Whilst Essex Dementia Care continues to go from strength to strength we are still reliant on the kindness of others.
 Any assistance is greatly appreciated.
 You really can make a difference, either financially or by volunteering your own personal gifts and skills.